BACollins96/BACollins96.github.io/Project1.md

 ## How to compiles / run the program

-How to compile (if applicable) and run the project.
+How to compile and run the project.

 ```
-Use ./Client_task1.out and ./Server_task1.out inside of Task1 Server, at the same time, connect to ip address and send a picture to receiver
+Use ./Client_task1.out and ./Server_task1.out
+inside of Task1 Server, at the same time,
+connect to ip address and send a picture to receiver
 ```

 ## UI Design